 Even though there are no set formats or ‘rules’, deciding on your organization’s own format for these meetings is key.
 For a retrospective meeting to be effective, it needs to be conducted in a way that promotes conversation and dialogue — very little value can be drawn if only a few people in the room are speaking up, or a lot of people are saying a lot of things, with no-one capturing what’s been shared.

-Managers and other higher-ups should also remember that the meeting is a fair ‘safe space’ for the bringing up of issues and topics that may go against their own view.
+Managers and other higher-ups should also remember that the meeting is a fair ‘safe space’ for bringing up issues and topics that may go against their own views.
 To that end, higher-ups should avoid the urge to be contentious and dismissive.